Selling stock under a 10b5-1 plan

 If your first sale through your plan is your worst sale (meaning sold at your lowest limit), you’ll probably still be inclined to participate in the plan as the stock price goes up.
 But if the stock price continues to decline, at least you will have sold some stock at what you initially thought were lower prices but in fact were higher ones.

-Note that when you are dealing with expiring options, you face deadlines that limit how long you can wait to allow the stock price to improve to a more acceptable level before you must sell.
+Note that when you are dealing with expiring in-the-money options, you face deadlines that limit how long you can wait to allow the stock price to improve to a more acceptable level before you must exercise; sales are usually contemplated to raise at least the cash necessary to pay the strike price and any associated taxes.

 Incorporating holding requirements

-If your board of directors imposes holding requirements for officers and directors, make sure you incorporate any restrictions imposed by those requirements into your 10b5-1 plan and your calculations of how much stock to sell.
-Often, companies have internal policies that are more restrictive than what might otherwise be required by law.
+If your board of directors imposes holding requirements for officers and directors, make sure you incorporate those requirements into your 10b5-1 plan and your calculations of how much stock to sell.
+Often, companies have internal policies that are more restrictive than what might otherwise be allowed by law.

 Be familiar with your company’s insider-trading policies